EightBitAdder/3S2B-CLI/README.md

     The **c** command also boasts the following options (*Note: type 3s2b c --help in the console for more information . . .*):

-    - *--sr* selects the file reader to be used for the given mass-spectral data file.
+    - *-sr* selects the file reader to be used for the given mass-spectral data file.
 Currently, only the default **MS-DATA** file reader is available.
 Support for SDF files will be available soon.

-    - *--lr* selects the file reader to be used for the given mass-list data file.
+    - *-lr* selects the file reader to be used for the given mass-list data file.
 Currently, only the default **MASS-LIST** file reader is available.

-    - *--dr* specifies the delimiter used in both the mass-secptral and mass-list data files.
+    - *-dr* specifies the delimiter used in both the mass-secptral and mass-list data files.
 If a delimiter is not specified, then the file reader will attempt to sniff the appropriate delimiter; otherwise, the file reader will default to using: *" \s+ "*.

-    - *--wf* specifies the weight function to be used in the FPIE calculation.
+    - *-wf* specifies the weight function to be used in the FPIE calculation.
 Currently only two weight functions are supported: **CONSTANT** (default when the given mass-list data file is not annotated with multiplicities) and **EXPONENTIAL-DECAY** (default when the given mass-list data file is annotated with multiplicities).

     - *--plot* specifies whether an annoted FPIE stem-plot should/should not be generated for the given comparison.